nui/rutorrent/README.md

 # rtorrent + rutorrent

+## Run a data container
-*Run a data container*, rtorrent configuration and session files will be keep in this data container.
+rtorrent configuration and session files will be keep in this data container.
 ```Shell
 docker run --name rutorrent-data nuimk/rutorrent /bin/true
 ```

-*Run rutorrent*
+## Run rutorrent

 Mount your torrent data directory to /torrent/download. everything under this folder will be changed the owner to 1000.